Outbreak will not change China's commitments to buy U.S. goods: senior U.S. official

 Under the deal, which took effect this month, China pledged to increase U.S. goods purchases by $77 billion in 2020 and by $123 billion by 2021, compared with a baseline of U.S. imports from 2017, the year before the U.S.-China tariff war began.

+Experts have expressed skepticism that China will be able to meet such aggressive purchase commitments.
+But the Global Times newspaper, which often speaks for the Chinese government, reported on Thursday that China was likely to buy 10 million tons of U.S. liquefied natural gas despite a gas glut.

-U.S. Treasury Secretary Steven Mnuchin will discuss the economic impact of the epidemic with senior finance officials and central bankers from the world’s 20 largest economies (G20) in the Saudi capital of Riyadh this week.
+U.S. Treasury Secretary Steven Mnuchin will discuss the economic impact of the epidemic with senior finance officials and central bankers from the world’s 20 largest economies (G20) in the Saudi capital, Riyadh, on Saturday and Sunday.

-China said on Wednesday it was not sending senior central bank and finance ministry officials to the meeting due to the virus outbreak.
+China said on Wednesday it was not sending senior central bank and Finance Ministry officials to the meeting because of the virus outbreak.

 The Treasury official said lower-level officials would represent Beijing.